-The US Department of Education (ED) has mandated that universal terms be implemented to describe failure to meet SAP across all colleges.
+The US Department of Education (ED) has mandated that universal terms (warning, suspension, and probation) be implemented to describe failure to meet SAP across all colleges.
 These terms were first implemented in the 2012-13 school year.

 Failure to meet SAP after one semester will result in a placement on “SAP Warning” status.
 Student will have one semester of financial aid eligibility to correct their SAP deficiencies.
 Students will be notified that he/she is on SAP Warning.
 Warning is not given to students who have reached their maximum time frame or students who have failed to meet SAP for 2 consecutive semesters.